 In this example tutorial a simple traffic light controller is designed in VHDL.
-The design is initially targeted at a Spartan-IIE FPGA, but the same design entry principles can also be applied to both XC9500 and CoolRunner CPLDs.
+The design is initially targeted at a Spartan-IIE FPGA, and then shows how to convert the project to target a CoolRunner-II CPLD and use some of its advanced features.